jts272/pp4-safe-hands-guitar-tech/README.md

 ### Feedback messages

 Feedback is delivered at all times to the user.
-Login status is shown at all times in the navbar, but more dynamic feedback is present too.
+Login status is always shown in the navbar, but more dynamic feedback is present too.
 These actions pertain to logged-in users, which is covered in detail in the subsequent authentication section.
+Allauth templates provide confirmation for sign-out actions.
 The Django messages system is utilized to provide feedback in the following ways:

 #### Signed in